 Sarcoidosis (cardiac manifestations)

-Sarcoidosis is a multisystem disorder characterised by the presence of non-caseating granulomas.
-For a general discussion of this condition please refer to the main sarcoidosis article.
+Sarcoidosis is a multisystem disorder characterized by the presence of non-caseating granulomas.
+For a general discussion on the disease, please refer to the main sarcoidosis article.

-- arrhythmias including sudden death (most common) and heart block
+- arrhythmias - e.g. sudden death (most common), heart block, syncope

 - congestive cardiac failure